nicofirst1/MotionBot/Journal.md

 A solution could be paralleling the function for all the frames

 ## cvtColor
 * Taking up to 12% of total time, per call time is   0.013.
-It is done twice for every frame
+It is done 3 times for every frame

 A solution could be using the cvtColor inside the cam_shotter, for every first frame.